davidkimai/glyphs/global-case-studies/recursive-startups/README.md

-# We Document and Study the Emergence of Professional Recursive Startups
+# We Document and Study the Emergence of Institutional Recursive Startups

 ## The world can not ignore recursive data saturation in *`ALL`* domains in *`ALL`* institutions.